bozd4g/bozd4g/README.md

 <br />
 <br />

-I am a Software Engineer who is working on backend and frontend.
+I'm a Software Engineer mostly working on the backend.

 Explore is an exciting thing.
 Travels, music, designs and technologies are areas of my interests.
 I like meeting and making new friends 🤙\
 So, do you wanna meet with me?
 Please use the [Superpeer](https://superpeer.com/bozd4g) or social media.